neoxelox/habits/README.md

 ![Dashboard](./docs/dashboard.png "Dashboard")

-With Habits you can track an unlimited amount of daily activities with 7 different color palettes an every emoji imaginable.
+With Habits you can track an unlimited amount of daily activities with 7 different color palettes and every emoji imaginable.
 Habits and completions are only saved in your local storage.
 To complete your daily Habit just tap on its ✅ button!

 ### Create Habits

 ![Create](./docs/create.png "Create")

-To create an Habit is as simple as tapping on the floating button on the bottom-right corner.
+To create a Habit is as simple as tapping on the floating button on the bottom-right corner.
 Change the Habit's name with the input box; change the icon tapping on the default 🚀 emoji; and change the color by holding down the icon, it will circle through the different available palettes.
 Finally, tap on the ✅ button to save it.

 ### Check and Edit the Calendar